 - David Sanborn – baritone saxophone

-- See our feature on Darkness on the Edge of Town
+- See our piece on Born in the USA

 - See more features from 1975